Abstract Submission Guidelines

 To edit video on your desktop, Macs come equipped with iMovie.
 Windows 10 also has video editing capabilities: https://www.youtube.com/watch?v=t6yQwLuoO3w&feature=emb_rel_pause

-YouTube's Creator Academy has many tutorials on making video under the "Production" heading: https://creatoracademy.youtube.com/page/learning-toolkits
+YouTube's Creator Academy has many tutorials on making video under the "Production" heading:

-How to turn Powerpoint presentations into video:
+How to turn Powerpoint presentations into video: https://www.youtube.com/watch?v=D8JV3w4TOVw

 Abstract Review Process

 The Abstract Review Committee consists of AMMP members who are experienced in all aspects of fossil preparation and conservation, fieldwork, and collection management.
 Every abstract is reviewed blindly; the reviewers do not know the author of the abstract.
-In this way, each abstract is judged solely on its own merits, whether or not it conforms to AMMP standards and meets the Abstract Guidelines.
+In this way, each abstract is judged solely on its own merits, whether or not it conforms to AMMP standards, and meets the Abstract Guidelines.

 Authors will be notified by email of acceptance or rejection.
 If there are any suggested or required edits, authors will be given time to submit updated abstracts.